StefanCodes17/StefanCodes17.io/index.md

 :-------------------------:|:-------------------------:|:------------------------------
 ![](visualizations/borough_viz.png)  | ![](visualizations/percenthosp_count.png) | ![](visualizations/hosp_countborough.png)

-Looking at the visualizations we can see Staten Island was abnomrally affected by Covid having a very high percent hospital admission count compared to its population towards the middle of Covid.
-Initially it seems Brookly, Queens and Manhattan were hit the hardest intially with the rest following suit and once regulations were established Staten Isalnd's Covid rocketed.
+Looking at the visualizations we can see Staten Island was abnormally affected by Covid having a very high percent hospital admission count compared to its population towards the middle of Covid.
+Initially it seems Brooklyn, Queens and Manhattan were hit the hardest with the rest following suit and once regulations were established Staten Isalnd's Covid case count rocketed.

 ### Visualizing Police Activity